 Greaves Tours LLC US is available to answer questions about the application and visa requirements for India.

 Bhutan visas are only available through an authorized travel company.
-Greaves obtains visas for all travellers to Bhutan.
+Greaves obtains visas for all travelers to Bhutan.
 Visa applications and documentation will be forwarded to clients during the booking process, completed and returned to Greaves before your departure.

 Visa for Nepal – UK, US and Canada passport holders

 Applications for visa to Nepal may be obtained through the Nepal Consulate or consular section at the Nepal Embassy.
-While we encourage travellers to obtain visa in advance of travel, visas may be obtained on arrival into Nepal from the Immigration authorities at all entry points (with fees payable in £ or US$).
+While we encourage travelers to obtain visa in advance of travel, visas may be obtained on arrival into Nepal from the Immigration authorities at all entry points (with fees payable in £ or US$).